Kernel Density Steering: Inference-Time Scaling via Mode Seeking for Image Restoration: Introduction

 A key challenge here lies in navigating the perception-distortion trade-off \cite{blau2018perception}.
 Standard posterior sampling can yield perceptually sharp results, but often suffers from high distortion and hallucinations.
 Conversely, averaging multiple independent samples approximates the Minimum Mean Squared Error (MMSE) estimate, minimizing average distortion but leading to blurriness and poor perceptual quality~\cite{delbracio2023inversion}.
 Neither extreme is ideal for high-quality IR.
 Many existing methods improve this trade-off by additional model training or specialized network architectures~\cite{lin2024diffbir, delbracio2023inversion, ohayon2024perceptual,ohayon2024posterior,ohayon2024the, wu2024seesr, man2025proxies}.

-This paper introduces Kernel Density Steering (KDS), an inference-time framework designed to improve the distortion-perception trade-off without requiring any model retraining.
-KDS leverages collective information from an $N$-particle ensemble by steering particles towards regions of high concentration within the ensemble.
-To identify these regions, KDS employs Kernel Density Estimation (KDE)~\cite{10.1214/aoms/1177728190, 10.1214/aoms/1177704472}.
-Specifically, at each time step t, we estimate a smoothed probability density $\hat{p}_K(\zbm_t|\cbm)$ over the particle ensemble via KDE: where $h$ is bandwidth, $d$ is dimensionality.
-KDS then steers particles towards the modes of this dynamically estimated density $\hat{p}_K$.
-We hypothesize these modes, areas of strong particle agreement, yield solutions with a better distortion-perception balance.
-The steering direction for each particle $\zbm_t^{(i)}$ is the gradient of this log-density: $\nabla{\zbm_t} \log \hat{p}_K(\zbm_t^{(i)}|\cbm)$, which points towards the steepest increase in $\hat{p}_K(\zbm_t|\cbm)$.
-This KDS guidance is added to the standard diffusion sampling update for each particle $i$:
+\markup{This paper introduces \textbf{Kernel Density Steering (KDS)}, an inference-time framework designed to improve the distortion-perception trade-off without requiring any model retraining.
+KDS leverages collective information from an $N$-particle ensemble by steering particles towards {regions of high concentration} within the predicted solution ensemble.

+This mechanism is implemented as a two-step process.
+First, at each step $t$, the denoiser predicts the clean data $\hat{\mathbf{z}}_0^{(i)}$ for each particle $i$.
+Second, it performs a non-parametric mode-seeking operation to steer each prediction $\hat{\mathbf{z}}_0^{(i)}$ toward a local region of high density.
+This is achieved by implicitly estimating the ensemble's density using Kernel Density Estimation (KDE)~\cite{10.1214/aoms/1177728190, 10.1214/aoms/1177704472} and then applying a single mean-shift update—which is equivalent to a gradient ascent step on this estimated density—to find a consensus point $\tilde{\mathbf{z}}_0^{(i)}$: